Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/requirements/features-and-requirements.md

   - The user will be able to suggest their own critiques.

 - Agent writing progress will be saved incrementally as a linked list.
-  - Users will be able to revert to a previous progress point or quickly train another agent with existing data.
+  - Users will be able to revert to a previous progress point or quickly train another Agent with existing data.

 - Users will be able to directly edit drafts.
   - Users can also edit previous drafts from an earlier point in the drafting process.